Alyssa Mautz: Early life

-College
+College career

 Mautz attended Saint Louis University for the 2007 season before transferring to Texas A&M University in January 2008.
 In 2008, her first season at Texas A&M, she made 19 appearances with 9 starts and was named Big 12 Newcomer of the Week for the week of November 3.
 Mautz scored five goals and three assists for 13 points.
 She recorded a career-high eight points vs. Houston Baptist with a hat-trick, scoring the game winner, and serving two assists.
 She netted four goals and tallied 10 points in her last two games of the season.
 As a junior, she started in 20 matches and saw playing time in all 25 of A&M's matches.
 After ranking second on the team with 66 shots and 27 shots on goal, she scored four goals, three of which came in Big 12 matches, and two assists for 10 points.
 She was named to the All-Big 12 Conference second team.
 During her senior season, she was one of only two Aggies to start in all 23 matches and led the offense with 29 points on a team-high and career-high 12 goals and five assists.
 Mautz was named NSCAA National Player of the Week, Big 12 Player of the Week, and was selected to the TopDrawerSoccer.com Team of the Week, the All-Big 12 first team and the Big 12 All-Tournament team.
 She recorded her second career hat trick vs. No. 16 Virginia Tech and had a team-high of five game-winning goals.